kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 This app can be run on both Windows & Linux!

 For further questions about the development of this app, don't hesitate to email me at: "kohliaridis97@gmail.com"

+# Release (2022/08/30)

+* Fixed a bug in Evaluation Filters
+* Fixed Fixture Parser
+* Added 2 new statistic features (columns): HGA, AGA
+* Neural Network now supports different noise ranges for each odd (1/x/2).
+* Neural Network may now add noise only to favorite teams (teams with odd < 2.0)